minhvle/minhvle.github.io/_publications/2008-07-paper-SWIR.md

 ---
-title: "A study of wavelets-based image representations and their effectiveness"
+title: "A study of wavelets based image representations and their effectiveness"
 collection: publications
 permalink: /publication/2008-07-paper-SWIR
 excerpt: 'This paper is a study of wavelets-based image representations and their effectiveness.'